mvdh7/coulometer-blank/README.md

 # coulometer-blank

-This code accompanies a paper submitted for peer review.
+This code accompanies a paper undergoing peer review.
 The preprint can be found here:

 > Humphreys, M. P., and Ossebaar, S.: Blank variability in coulometric measurements of dissolved inorganic carbon, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2025-3644, 2025.